Best Fastpacking Packs of 2026

 The Flatiron 28L is the only pack on our list with a hybrid fastpacking harness: running vest-shaped but slightly narrower and with more padding.
 In our opinion, this is somewhat over-padded for a fastpack.
 We generally prefer harnesses to be minimally padded for body contouring and breathability, but the three-dimensional mesh on the back of the straps effectively kept sweat away from the body.
 When we had eight days of food loaded in this pack, we weren’t complaining about the extra padding, but we often felt like it was a bit much when we had less weight in the pack.

 The Flatiron 28L has a unique underneath pocket that is higher in volume than most pockets of this sort.
 You can access it by scooting your hands behind your lower back.
 We kept items we wanted to be easily accessible in there, such as gels, gloves, and rain gear.
-These things stay securely inside the pocket when the pack is on but tend to fall out when you set the pack on the ground.
+These things stay securely inside the pocket when the pack is on, but tend to fall out when you set the pack on the ground.

 Check out our in-depth Red Paw Packs Flatiron 28L review to learn more.

-Advertised Weight: Starts at 13 ounces (368 grams) | Actual Weight: Our customized version is 19.47 ounces (552 grams) | Volume: 28 liters | Harness: Hybrid fastpacking | External Storage: Two pockets extending from the sides to the rear of the pack, two shoulder strap pockets for soft flasks, two small shoulder strap pockets for snacks or phone
+Advertised Weight: Starts at 13 ounces (368 grams) | Actual Weight: Our customized version is 19.5 ounces (552 grams) | Volume: 28 liters | Harness: Hybrid fastpacking | External Storage: Two pockets extending from the sides to the rear of the pack, two main shoulder strap pockets, two small shoulder strap pockets for snacks or phone

 Shop the Red Paw Packs Flatiron 28L